blesswinsamuel/mnist-ocr/docs/index.rst

-.. handwriting-recognition documentation master file, created by sphinx-quickstart.
+.. handwritten-digit-recognition documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-handwriting-recognition documentation!
+handwritten-digit-recognition documentation!
 ==============================================

 Contents: